manuelaguilar/othellogame/othello_api/README.md

  - **get_game**
     - Path: 'getGame'
     - Method: GET
-    - Parameters: safe_url, game_id, creator_name
+    - Parameters: game_id
     - Returns: OthelloGameForm with current game state.
-    - Description: Returns the current state of an Othello game.
-Endpoint can either search directly with safe_url, with game id, which is provided when game is created, or with a combination of creator user name and game id.
+    - Description: Returns the current state of an Othello game given a valid game_id is provided, if no game can be found with an id, it will return no results.

  - **get_user_games**
     - Path: 'getUserGames'
     - Method: GET
-    - Parameters: user name.
+    - Parameters: user name
     - Returns: OthelloGameForms presenting game information for all user's active games.
     - Description: Returns a game description, including the game board for all